 The ENGOT-ov50/INNOVATE-3 trial (also known as the “EF-28 trial”) is a pivotal (like a drug Phase III), randomized controlled, open label trial designed to test the efficacy and safety of Tumor Treating Fields (TTFields), generated by a medical device, the NovoTTF-100L(O) System in combination with paclitaxel for patients with platinum-resistant ovarian cancer.
 The trial is expected to enroll a total of 540 patients.

-The trial will soon be enrolling patients in centers across Europe, US and Canada.
+The trial is enrolling patients in centers across Europe and will soon be enrolling patients in US and Canadian centers.